syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-retrieve-the-corresponding-matching-item-from-a-Datasource-for-the-selected-Item-in-the-AutoComplete-Control.md

 ---
 layout: post
-title: How to retrieve the corresponding matching item from a Datasource for the selected Item in the AutoComplete Control
+title: How to retrieve the corresponding matching item from a Datasource for the selected Item in the AutoComplete Control | WindowsForms | Syncfusion
 description: How to retrieve the corresponding matching item from a Datasource for the selected Item in the AutoComplete Control
 platform: WindowsForms
 control: Editors Package